Inside LA - The Los Angeles Lowdown

 For such an elaborate and expensive plan they would need some powerful, influential and deep-pocketed allies to help and, fortunately (for them), they found such a group.
 There were huge sums to be made from property development, which was one of the biggest industries in Los Angeles during this era, and some very rich men saw huge potential rewards in this plan.

 Around 1900 a group of investors, who called themselves ‘the syndicate’ came together to fulfill Eaton and Mulholland’s plan.
-Moses Sherman (Sherman Oaks), Leslie Brand (Brand Boulevard in Glendale), Harry Chandler (owner of the Los Angeles Times), H J Whitely (developer behind Hollywoodland and its sign), Henry Huntington (Huntington Gardens) and the Lankershim and Van Nuys families were the key members.
+Moses Sherman (Sherman Oaks), Leslie Brand (Brand Boulevard in Glendale), Harry Chandler (owner of the Los Angeles Times), H J Whitely (developer behind Hollywoodland and the Hollywood Sign), Henry Huntington (Huntington Gardens) and the Lankershim and Van Nuys families were the key members.
 All had a part to play.

 The Los Angeles Aqueduct opened to great fanfare in November 1913.
 Mulholland gave a famous, and very brief, speech that seemed to capture the spirit of the occasion.

 There is is.
 Take it!William Mulholland